parthian-sterlet/antinoise/README.md

 * Partitiong of one FASTA file with multiple sequences into multiple file with individual sequences, [fasta_muliplefiles.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_muliplefiles.cpp)
 1. input FASTA format file, mutiple sequences, see [the reference sequence of *S. cerevisiae* genome](https://github.com/parthian-sterlet/antinoise/blob/main/genomes/sc64/Saccharomyces_cerevisiae.R64-1-1.dna.toplevel.fa) as an example
 2. base name of output FASTA files, value ZZZ results the output files ZZZ1.fa and ZZZ2.fa output file for the first and second sequences in input file, and so on next
-3. int mode, output filenames: (a) the value 1 means that the names of output files do not depend on the information in the sequence headers of the input FASTA file, in the lines after the first symbols '>', output filenames {ZZZ1.fa, ZZZ2.fa, ZZZ3.fa, etc.} respect the serial numbers {1, 2, 3, etc.} ; (b) the value 0 means filenames are defined by the information in sequence headers after '>' in input FASTA file.
+3. integer value mode, output filenames: (a) the value 1 means that the names of output files do not depend on the information in the sequence headers of the input FASTA file, in the lines after the first symbols '>', output filenames {ZZZ1.fa, ZZZ2.fa, ZZZ3.fa, etc.} respect the serial numbers {1, 2, 3, etc.} ; (b) the value 0 means filenames are defined by the information in sequence headers after '>' in input FASTA file.
 For example, for human genome with headers of chromosomes { >chr1, >chr2, ... , >chr22, >chrX and >chrY } and value 0 provides exactly {chr1.fa, chr2.fa, ... , chr22.fa, chrX.fa and chrY.fa }

 * Whole genome conversion from FASTA to PLAIN format, [fasta_to_plain0.cpp](https://github.com/parthian-sterlet/antinoise/blob/main/src/fasta_to_plain0.cpp)
 1. path to whole genome sequences of chromosomes in plain format (see the paragraph below, the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)